howerj/muxleq/readme.md

 Possible variants to pack as much functionality as possible in would include:

+* A pure single instruction muxleq variant, this would have the problem that shifting bits in either direction would be expensive, however it would be an interesting comparison to SUBLEQ.
 * Bit reversal, the resulting multiplexed value could have its bits reversed.
   This could be folded into the `mux` instruction.
 * Right shift, even if only by one place.